GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Jeel in a Jar**, $8,500
 1 lb, plus contents.
 A resealable jar.
 It stores a 6" jeel inside which weighs a meager pound.
 When one opens it and allows the jeel to escape, they will find *they can command the jeel to a destination as an action*.
 The jeel is always able to sense where its home jar is.
 A morsel of food in the jar will tempt it to reutrn. *No matter how large the jeel gets, it will manage to fit inside the jar, but will require a number of seconds equal to its weight in pounds*.

+**Lambant Cloak**, $4,000
+1.5 lb.
+A well enough cloak, it is comforting to some. *The user may choose to take on a point of spell sickness to activate the cloak.
+It radiates a smooth, if flickering  loght.
+This is fair light extending 1 foot and dim light reaching 5 feet beyond that.
+For every hour it is still active, it will incur the wearer an additional point of spell sickness.
+In combat, the flickering intensifies and the spell sickness will be 8ncirred at the end of every round instead.
+The light can be turned off at will*.

 **Nefalesider**, $600 per yard
 1.5 lb. per yard.